vlazzarini/vanilla/1.Ping/README.md

 schedule(1,0,1,0.2,A4)
 `;
 ```
-Note that the Csound WASM module is referenced relative to this
-html file location, as it resides in the js directory of the root of this repository.
-If this
-is moved somewhere else during another deployment, the path to
-its location will need to be updated.

-Now we can do all the actions required within a single function called `play()`.
-The
+Now we can do all the actions required within a single function called
+`play()`.
+In this function, before we do anything,
+we have to import the `csound.js` from a URL provided by a content
+delivery network (CDN).
+This allows us to run Csound
+from any page (with an internet connection) anywhere.
+It is
+possible, for instance, to open the html file locally in a browser and play
+the example.

-comments in the code describe what each line is doing,
+The comments in the code describe what each line is doing,

 ```
 // this is the JS function to run Csound